-Here's how to see your missing cards in Pokemon TCG Pocket
+Here's how to see your missing cards in Pokémon TCG Pocket and where to get the missing ones

-Most Pokemon TCG Pocket players are missing a card or two, and tracking the rarer ones can be more difficult than it initially seems.
+Most Pokémon TCG Pocket players are missing a card or two, and tracking the rarer ones can be more difficult than it initially seems.
 But with our advice, you should be able to see your missing TCG Pocket cards and figure out which pulls you need to complete your collection.

 For most cards, it’s relatively easy for players to see what they’re missing.
 Tracking rarer cards can require a little more patience and even a bit of luck.

-How to find missing cards from your Pokemon TCG Pocket collection
+How to find missing cards from your Pokémon TCG Pocket collection

-Pokemon TCG Pocket makes it easy to see missing cards from the base set in your collection for each expansion, but it’s trickier to find rarer ones.
+Pokémon TCG Pocket makes it easy to see missing cards from the base set in your collection for each expansion, but it’s trickier to find rarer ones.

-Unfortunately, players looking to find missing cards in Pokemon TCG Pocket at a rarity of one-star or higher (excepting four-diamond cards) won’t be able to see them with the “My Cards” toggle.
+Unfortunately, players looking to find missing cards in Pokémon TCG Pocket at a rarity of one-star or higher (excepting four-diamond cards) won’t be able to see them with the “My Cards” toggle feature.
 This is because the tab only shows missing cards from the base set, and alternate arts are excluded from that number.
-The only way in TCG Pocket itself to see how many rare cards one is missing is when getting a new card.
-As the new addition goes into the set, players have the option to scroll through the full view of the booster pack and see the number of each card they don’t have.

 For those willing to go off the app, several users across social media platforms have shared different spreadsheets to track collections.
 At a base level, the offline trackers usually include all card rarity types.
-Other features can include achievement trackers and analyses of best packs to pull from to get new cards.
-Importantly, any offline tracking method found is not going to be officially associated with Pokemon TCG Pocket.
+Other features can include achievement trackers and analyses of the best packs to pull from to get new cards.
+Importantly, any offline tracking method found is not going to be officially associated with Pokémon TCG Pocket.
 Players will also have to manually input all cards collected, requiring more work on their part.

-Where to get missing Pokemon TCG Pocket cards
+Where to get missing Pokémon TCG Pocket cards

-Players have several options to obtain the cards they don’t have yet in Pokemon TCG Pocket.
+Players have several options to obtain the cards they don’t have yet in Pokémon TCG Pocket.

-From the beginning of Pokemon TCG Pocket, players have had two additional options to pulling cards from packs: Wonder Picks and the Pack Point Exchange.
+From the beginning of Pokémon TCG Pocket, players have had two additional options to pulling cards from packs: Wonder Picks and the Pack Point Exchange.
 Wonder Picks allow for a chance to pull one of five cards from another user’s recent pack.
-Within the game client, players can see if there are any cards they need and decide to spend rechargeable stamina in their pursuit.
-Meanwhile, players can also earn Pack Points for every set that they open to spend in the Pack Point Exchange on a card for their set.
+A recent update to this system added 24-hour, 2-star Wonder Picks for new sets.

-The newest way to collect missing cards in Pokemon TCG Pocket is through trading.
+The newest way to collect missing cards in Pokémon TCG Pocket is through trading.
 Every player starts with five hourglasses to use for trades that refresh every 24 hours.
 They can then “spend” three-diamond and up cards to get Trade Tokens.
 While players can freely exchange basic cards, anything higher than that requires the additional use of the new trading currency.

 Trading does come with its own complications.
-Players are currently only able to trade up to f0ur-diamond rarity cards from Mythical Island and earlier, making it impossible to collect some of the rarest cards in the game via trade.
+Players are currently only able to trade up to four-diamond rarity cards from Mythical Island and earlier, making it impossible to collect some of the rarest cards in the game via trade.
 Furthermore, there is no way to tell other users what card one may be looking for other than abstract communication.
 This makes trading with online-only friends nearly impossible.

 There are few things that writer M Alzamora loves more in life than Pokemon.
 And there are even fewer things that she loves more than her favorite Pokemon, Eevee.
 But M’s appreciation for gaming isn’t just limited to Nintendo’s famous pocket monsters.
 She’s interested in every type of game across every genre of gaming, and she has the credentials to prove it.
 M’s work has also been seen on Working Classicists and gaming sites.